qgis/QGIS-Documentation/docs/training_manual/map_composer/dynamic_layout.rst

 |LS| Creating a Dynamic Print Layout
 ======================================================================

-Now that you've learned to create a basic map layout we go a step further and create a map layout that adapts dynamically to our map extent and to the page properties, e.g. when you change the size of the page.
+Now that you have learned to create a basic map layout we go a step further and create a map layout that adapts dynamically to our map extent and to the page properties, e.g. when you change the size of the page.
 Also, the date of creation will adapt dynamically.

 |moderate| |FA| Creating the dynamic map canvas
 ----------------------------------------------------------------------